H3 Podcast

 The H3 Podcast is a live comedy and commentary podcast hosted by Ethan Klein.
 The show airs on YouTube and started in 2016.

-The H3 Podcast is among the most listened-to podcasts in the United States.
 According to the 2023 U.S. Podcast Report by Triton Digital, the podcast was among the 100 most downloaded podcasts in 2023.
 The podcast ranked 22nd in Edison Research's list of shows with the largest weekly audience in the third quarter of 2023.

 History

 Origins

 The H3 Podcast was originally hosted on YouTube, then streamed on Twitch before being moved back to YouTube on May 19, 2018.
 Its first episode featuring Justin Roiland, co-creator of Rick and Morty, was uploaded to the h3h3Productions YouTube channel on December 20, 2016, before being re-uploaded on the H3 Podcast channel on April 7, 2017.
 The podcast began with conversational interviews with notable internet personalities such as PewDiePie, Post Malone, and Jake Paul.

 In 2017, the Kleins created the channel H3 Podcast Highlights which posts highlights of podcast episodes.
 The podcast grew alongside Hila Klein's clothing line Teddy Fresh, promoting the brand to the audience which became popular among fans.